Corinne Olympios Gets Called Out For Her ‘Low Emotional Intelligence’ On ‘The Bachelor’

 “I just think he’s so caring and so cute and so outspoken about his feelings.
 He’s adorable as a person inside and out,” Olympios told Glamour.

-But Corinne also revealed that her future man needs to be supportive—and available.
+But Corinne also revealed that her future man needs to be supportive — and available.

 “I need him to be very supportive of me, I need him to be very hands on in the relationship and caring, and I need him to love dogs,” Olympios said. “[And] I don’t tolerate not answering the phone if it’s not during work hours.
 Like, sorry, no!”